FairShare · Web & iOS

 +

-Islamic inheritance follows a tiered system.
-First, fixed-share heirs (ashab al-furud) receive their prescribed fractions: 1/2, 1/4, 1/8, 2/3, 1/3, or 1/6.
-Then residuary heirs (asabah) take what remains.
-Special rules — Awl, Radd, and Hajb (blocking) — handle cases where shares exceed the estate, fall short, or where a closer heir prevents a more distant one from inheriting.
+It works in tiers.
+Fixed-share heirs (ashab al-furud) receive their prescribed fractions first: 1/2, 1/4, 1/8, 2/3, 1/3, or 1/6.
+Then residuary heirs (asabah) take what's left.
+Three special rules then take over: Awl, Radd, and Hajb (blocking).
+They cover cases where shares exceed the estate, fall short, or where a closer heir prevents a more distant one from inheriting.

 What's the difference between the four Sunni schools on inheritance?